Instant Pot Chicken Cacciatore

-When it comes to food, I’ve let go of making trips to some of my favorite, out of the way stores in the interest of saving time.
-As for outsourcing, I’ve embraced grocery delivery, and I’ve also outsourced a lot of my cooking time to my new Instant Pot.
+I’ve embraced grocery delivery, and I’ve also outsourced a lot of my cooking time to my new Instant Pot.

 The Instant Pot has made it a lot more feasible for me to make good, nourishing dinners on a busy weeknight, when we’re all in need of a good sit down meal and a family conversation.